Impact

 since 2018

-impacting key areas of ocean health
+to impact six areas of ocean health

 Seahorse decoration